WINkLink Price Tops $0.0001 on Major Exchanges (WIN)

-WINkLink (WIN) traded 0.3% lower against the US dollar during the twenty-four hour period ending at 12:00 PM ET on May 25th.
-WINkLink has a market capitalization of $70.90 million and $5.61 million worth of WINkLink was traded on exchanges in the last 24 hours.
-One WINkLink token can now be bought for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last week, WINkLink has traded down 1.8% against the US dollar.
+WINkLink (WIN) traded 1.4% lower against the US dollar during the twenty-four hour period ending at 22:00 PM Eastern on May 29th.
+Over the last seven days, WINkLink has traded 3.3% lower against the US dollar.
+WINkLink has a total market cap of $71.18 million and approximately $6.70 million worth of WINkLink was traded on exchanges in the last day.
+One WINkLink token can now be purchased for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.